swiftcoder2020/milestone_project_1/README.md

 1. Overview of the Milestone 1 Project
 2. User Experience Design (UXD)
-* Project Goals
+  i.
+Project Goals
 3. Features

-# Overview of the milestone 1 project
+# Overview of the Milestone 1 Project